 Trust is so very important in the martial arts.

-I've written about this before here.
-But it occurred to me that this trust factor is so fundamental, so very important to what we do... everything depends on having trust in our teachers and fellow students, and being trustworthy in return.
+This trust factor is so fundamental, so very important to what we do in training.
+Everything depends on having trust in our teachers and fellow students, and being trustworthy in return.

 What we do is dangerous.
 We risk injury every time we train.
 Sometimes it's a minor risk.
 Sometimes the risk of major injury (even death) is there.
 When weapons are involved, the risk increases exponentially.
 We also engage in locks and throws that can be incredibly painful and are dangerous - look at this below - there has to be a lot of trust to allow someone to do this to you.